Unicon/googleapps-grouper-provisioner/README.md

 This project is a [Grouper](http://grouper.internet2.edu/) change log consumer and full sync agent that provisions (and deprovisions) Grouper groups and subjects to a Google Apps for Education/Business domain.

+## This project's source is now being maintained in the Grouper source repo.
+It can be found at <https://github.com/Internet2/grouper/tree/master/grouper-misc/googleapps-grouper-provisioner>.
+All adopters are encouraged to use that source instead.

 ### Features
 The Google Apps provisioner has the following features: